aws-samples/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 The stack creation process for the central account will take approximately 5 minutes.
 Once the status of the stack changes to ```CREATE_COMPLETE```, proceed with the next section.

-## Create the CloudFormation StackSet in the Central Account
+## Create the CloudFormation StackSet in the Target Account

-1. Open the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) in the central account.
+1. Open the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) in the target account.
 1. From the left navigation pane, choose **StackSets**, and then choose **Create StackSet**.
 1. Select **Create StackSet**.
 1. Choose **Upload a template file** and select ```opsmgmt-target-account.yaml``` from your local machine.